Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Warnings

-Warnings indicate no sales for a product or extended stockouts.
+Warnings are notifications which indicate no sales for a product or extended stockouts.

 Warehouse